 Why?
 One possible explanation is that, despite the clear demand, offering something new is risky.
 Because pockets in women’s clothing are a relatively untested concept (somehow), retailers don’t yet know which styles and configurations will most appeal to shoppers.
 And without investing in a line of actual pocketed clothes, they don’t really have a way to find out.

-Or rather, they didn’t have a way to find out in the era before virtual photography and product customization software made it possible to test customer demand without actually producing any products.
+Or rather, they didn’t have a way to find out in the era before virtual photography and online product customization software made it possible to test customer demand without actually producing any products.

 The more customers can virtually interact with a product (e.g., by zooming in or rotating), the more they trust its seller.